Author

 Choosing a free or open-source A/B testing tool is not as challenging as with other software like email management systems, or productivity tools, there are just not as many options.

-Here a few suggestions to remember when picking a free experimentation tool:
+Here are a few suggestions to remember when picking a free experimentation tool:

 Josh Brown also offers his advice on how to choose a free A/B testing tool.
 He says:

-Now that you have an overview of free A/B testing software, let’s look at a few specific tools.
+Now that you have an overview of free A/B testing software, let’s explore how you can make the most out of them.

 When researching free A/B testing tools in the market, it was surprising how tiny the number was.
 Below is a review of what we found…